salted-herring/silverstripe-shortlist/README.md

 - [ ] Ensure that URL Segment can dynamically generate the route.
 - [ ] Supply AJAX example use of pagination & add/remove links.
-- [ ] Fix unit tests so they work in travis.

 ## Coding Standards